RedisGears/RedisGears/docs/docs/Development.md

 }
 ```

 The `entry` field is the entry point of our project.
-The plugin we use instruct webpack to add a banner line at the beginning of the generated code that will contains the shebang syntax required by Triggers and Functions along side the library name.
+The plugin we use instructs webpack to add a banner line at the beginning of the generated code that will contain the shebang syntax required by Triggers and Functions along side the library name.

 We can now build our project, from within the root directory run the following command: